 There is such a thing as having too much light.
 Imagine taking a shot in a sunny day and you want a long exposure shot; let’s say it is a 5-second one.
 You also want to keep aperture wide open to get that nice bokeh.
 This leaves you with one other setting to manipulate: ISO.
 The only problem is that ISO can only help you so much, since you can’t go lower than base ISO (usually 100 or 50) to darken an image.

 A neutral density (ND) filter is essentially a dark piece of glass that stops light from reaching the sensor.
 This accessory attaches to the front end of a lens.
 It’s perfect for shooting daytime long exposures.
+It will allow you to extend shutter speed without having an excess of light hitting your sensor.

 Photography is a complex art, so we have put together a series of tutorials and in-depth material for you to learn more!